citp/privacy-policy-historical/v/vi/vil/vilebrequin.com.md

 We retain your personal data only during the period necessary for the purposes set forth in this Policy or as provided by the applicable law.

-For each data category, we have defined a retention period based on the categories of data collected.
+When processing is necessary for the execution of the contract, the period for retaining data relating to your contact information (such as your name, address, email, etc.) is 10 years.

-Regarding the data relating to your details (such as name, address, e-mail, etc.) the data retention period is 12 months from the last use of your data and in all cases 10 years since your last transaction.
+When you purchase a Vilebrequin product and create a customer account, the period for retaining data relating to your information and your purchase history is 10 years from your first transaction.
+This data retention period will be renewed each time you perform a new transaction, this is mainly due to our desire to offer you high-quality after–sales service.

-Regarding the data relating to your purchase history, the retention period of this data is 10 years, this is due in particular to our wish to offer you an after-sales service throughout this period.
+Regarding data that concerns the invoicing processes, the retention period of such data is 10 years, this is mainly due to the legal duration of invoice dispute as generally accepted in the countries in which the Vilebrequin Network is located.

-Regarding data that concerns the invoicing processes, the retention period of such data is 10 years, this is chiefly due to the legal duration of invoice dispute as generally accepted in the countries in which the Vilebrequin Network is located.
+When you only register for our newsletter and/or following the creation of a customer account in the absence of any transaction, the period for retaining data relating to your contact information is 3 years.
+This data retention period will be renewed whenever you interact with Vilebrequin.

 ##  The identity of the entity responsible for processing your data

 The entity responsible for collecting and processing your personal data is:

 **VILEBREQUIN
-Personal Data Protection Department
+Personal Data Protection Department (Data Privacy)
-(Data Privacy)
+par T.R.B INTERNATIONAL SA
 Chemin du Pré-Fleuri 5,
 1228 Plan-les-Ouates
 Switzerland**